 This course covers the role of the Internet and associated technologies in contemporary marketing, from product and pricing considerations to new distribution and promotional channels.
 The role of digital media in creating a customer experience and facilitating business sales and advertising is examined.
 Also examined is the buying behavior particular to business-to-consumer and business-to-business digital relationships.
 Key components of the digital marketing mix used to facilitate the development of a digital marketing plan and a supporting budget are presented.

-MK307 Social Marketing (3 cr.)
+MK309 Marketing, Society, and the Environment (3 cr.)